Malberts20/Stock-Analysis/README.md

 Two year perfomance data (years 2017-2018) was analyzed for twelve stocks to evaluate potential investment strategy.
 VBA code was utilized to calculate trading volume and returns on an annualized basis for each year.

-Susuquent coding exercise focused on refactoring VBA code to loop through the dataset one time as opposed to looping through each individual stock.
+Subsequent coding exercise focused on refactoring VBA code to loop through the dataset one time as opposed to looping through each individual stock.
+Code time was measured to determine if refactoring resulted in more efficient programming.

 ## Results